 If you like to apply this rule to your existing subscribers you have to run a bulk action.

-Select your subscribers on the overview page and choose “Verify” from the Bulk Actions Drop Down menu.
+Select your subscribers on the overview page and choose “Verify” from the Bulk Actions Drop-down menu.

 Add salutation via custom dynamic tag